Tomás Vélez Cachupín

 Tomás Vélez Cachupín (c.
 1730 – c.
 1770) was a colonial judge and the Spanish colonial governor of Santa Fe de Nuevo México province (present-day New Mexico), located in the northern Viceroyalty of New Spain (colonial México), from 1749 to 1754 and 1762 to 1767.
-During his rule, Cachupín achieved peace between Spaniards and the Amerindian peoples of New Mexico, especially the Comanches.
+During his rule, Vélez Cachupín achieved peace between Spaniards and the Amerindian peoples of New Mexico, especially the Comanches.
 He also protected the right to the possession of lands by the people of New Mexico, including the Amerindians, fining and imprisoning those who occupied the lands of others under the idea that these lands were the property of their inhabitants.

 Governor

 First term

 Vélez Cachupín was appointed governor of New Mexico in early 1749 and assumed the office in May of that year.
 After settling in New Mexico as governor, he noticed the frequent attacks the Comanches were directing against places where the Spanish and Mestizos lived.
 These attacks were not only dangerous because they resulted in kidnappings and the killing of settlers and their descendants in the province, but they also impeded economic growth.
 To remedy this situation, Cachupín decided to improve the quality of life of the indigenous people, hoping that they would respect him.
 In addition, he hoped that trade with the Native American tribes would help the economy of New Mexico.

 As a result, in July 1750, a group of about 130 Comanches moved to Taos to live there temporarily.
 They were distributed in forty tents and established commercial relations with the residents of the region, with whom they exchanged hides and slaves.
 Although the governor agreed to the trade, he warned them to send a troop against them if, after trading with Taos, the Comanches raided Pecos and Galisteo.
 This mistrust was normal because the Spanish of the province considered the Comanches their main enemy.
 The Comanche chiefs promised not to assault those regions again, but not all Comanches cared about the threat.
 A group of them raided Pecos in November of that year.